Top Halloween Happenings

 The Rosenbach Museum invites you to celebrate and take an in-depth look at the rarely-seen manuscripts, research and notes of Bram Stoker, the author of Dracula.
 Get unparalleled access to rare items and discover what it takes to make a lastingly scary character and revel in magic of the terrorizing tale.

 Frightening Festivals & Fun-Size Treats

 Things go bump in the day and night at Linvilla Orchards, and ghoulish family-friendly activities abound.
-During the Pumpkinland Harvest Festival, pick-your-own apples and pumpkins and pie-eating contests comprise the treats, while a jack-o’-lantern exhibit, an annual costume parade for little visitors, face painting, music and pony rides make up the tricks (September 10 – November 6).
-In the evening, bonfires, marshmallow roasting and apple cider follow the Autumn Moon Hayrides while treats and storytelling fill the Hayrides to the Witches’ House, where only friendly witches live (September 30 – October 2, 7-9 14-30).
+During the Pumpkinland Harvest Festival, pick-your-own apples and pumpkins and pie-eating contests comprise the treats, while a jack-o’-lantern exhibit, an annual costume parade for little visitors, face painting, music and pony rides make up the tricks.
+In the evening, bonfires, marshmallow roasting and apple cider follow the Autumn Moon Hayrides while treats and storytelling fill the Hayrides to the Witches’ House, where only friendly witches live (October 4-6, 11-30).

-Sesame Place gets even more fun during The Count’s Halloween Spooktacular, when costumed kids trick-or-treat throughout the park, catch special Halloween-themed shows, wind through an interactive maze and enjoy hayrides and story time with the Sesame Street gang (weekends, September 24 – October 30).
-For even more of the Halloween-loving character, families can sign up for The Count’s Dine With Me dinner party, including a buffet, character appearances and sing-alongs (October 8-9, 29-30).
+Sesame Place gets even more fun during The Count’s Halloween Spooktacular, when costumed kids trick-or-treat throughout the park, catch special Halloween-themed shows, wind through an interactive maze and enjoy hayrides and story time with the Sesame Street gang.

 Dates: Weekends in October